XanaduAI/flamingpy/README.md

 # FT-Stack
 ![tests](https://github.com/XanaduAI/ft-stack/actions/workflows/tests.yaml/badge.svg?branch=main)

-## Threshold estimations for concatenated quantum codes
+## Simulations of fault-tolerant quantum computation
-FT-Stack simulates all the error-correction steps (encoding, decoding, recovery, success check) for concatenated measurement-based quantum-error-correcting codes in fault-tolerant bosonic systems.
-Among these are CV-DV codes, whose inner encoding can be GKP states uniquely, or hybrid variations consisting of both Gaussian and GKP states.
-The package is conveniently modularized, allowing the user to easily swap encodings, decoders, and other features, and provides a host of visual tools for ease of verifying correctness.
+The FT-Stack simulates error correction on combinations of CV and DV codes to obtain estimations of fault-tolerant thresholds.
+Among these are the GKP code (in particular, combinations of GKP and squeezed states) concatenated with the surface code.
+The package is conveniently modularized, allowing the user to insert custom noise models, codes, decoders, backends and other features, and provides a host of visualization tools for ease of verifying correctness.

 ## Installation